chrishenry28/IQ_Gen/README.md

 # SDR Waveform Generator (USRP X310 and other SDRs)

-Modular generator for complex baseband IQ waveforms with a GUI analyzer.
+Modular generator for complex baseband IQ waveforms with a GUI analyzer with integration of SigMF for the creation and ingestion of meta data for use with other applications.
 Targets lab testing with Ettus USRP X310, HackRF, and other SDRs that accept raw IQ files.